Bedbugs help unravel suspected North Texas human trafficking ring

 A local pest control company says it got a call to treat the house.

-When its technician arrived, he told officers he was met by young men who showed him around the house.
+The technician told police that when he arrived, he was met by young men who showed him around the house.

-In each bedroom, he said, 3 to 5 women were sleeping on the floor.
-In open areas of the house, he described " a large amount of suitcases" and no furniture beyond folding tables and air mattresses.
+In each bedroom, he said, three to five women were sleeping on the floor.
+In open areas of the house, he described "a large amount of suitcases" and no furniture beyond folding tables and air mattresses.

-Princeton police responding to a tip from the company of a suspicious behavior report found 15 women living inside the home, all between the ages of 23 and 26 years old.
+Responding to a tip from the company about suspicious behavior, Princeton police found 15 women living inside the home, all between the ages of 23 and 26.

-Four suspects, Santhosh Katkoori, Dwaraka Gunda, Chandan Dasireddy, and Anil Male, have since been arrested in connection to the investigation, all on charges of human trafficking.
+Four suspects, Santhosh Katkoori, Dwaraka Gunda, Chandan Dasireddy and Anil Male, have since been arrested on charges of human trafficking in connection to the investigation.

-According to arrest affidavits, police learned through interviews that the women were in what they believed were internships, learning Java scripting or computer programming.
+According to arrest affidavits, police learned through interviews that the women were in what they believed were internships to learn Java scripting or computer programming.

-The affidavits says the women would apply for jobs and, once they got them, would have their salaries paid to a company run by Katkoori and Gunda, which would take a 20% cut.
+The affidavits say the women would apply for jobs and, once they got them, would have their salaries paid to a company run by Katkoori and Gunda that would take a 20% cut.

-It's the first time, he says, Princeton has worked a case like this one, and it's receiving help from the Department of Homeland Security studying laptops, phones, and fake documents seized from the house.
+It's the first time Princeton has worked a case like this, Rodriguez said, and the department is receiving help from the Department of Homeland Security studying laptops, phones and fake documents seized from the house.

-Police suspect it's part of a much larger operation with potentially 100 victims or more.
+Police suspect what they found is part of a much larger operation with potentially 100 victims or more.

 "And we believe they may have other homes in the area for this operation as well," said Rodriguez.